yuqiii-wang/KnowledgeNotes/math/ai/machine_learning/kmeans_and_knn.md

 ### Example

-Given an set of known observations with known classified labels, we want to determine the label of the green dot.
+Given a set of known observations with known classified labels, we want to determine the label of the green dot.

 If nearest neighbour number is $k=3$, the green dot is assigned triangle red;